AI in Content Marketing featured graphic on blue with the rule "AI for promo, not the post" and a note that the article was written by hand.

 To combat these challenges, Sephora became an early adopter of AI for content marketing.
 Here, the content included augmented reality that allows people to virtually try on makeup before buying, beauty advisor chatbots, and color matching.
 Furthermore, Sephora used more traditional AI-based tools, such as analytics, to boost sales through older marketing methods.

-While we don’t have specific numbers (This evolution has unfolded over several years), we do know that this approach has boosted sales.
-At the same time, virtual prions and advisors help increase customer satisfaction through better product selection and fewer returns.
+While we don’t have specific numbers, since this evolution has unfolded over several years, we do know that this approach has boosted sales.
+At the same time, virtual try-ons and beauty advisors help increase customer satisfaction through better product selection and fewer returns.
 Ultimately, Sephora customers buy more of the right things and fewer of the wrong things thanks to these tools.

 In other words, everybody wins.